jbillcliffe/portfolio3-booking-system/README.md

 **Search Customer**

 [Searching for customers needs to be extensive](readme/customer-search/customer-search-init.png).
 Searching for multiple or individual customers based on unique or "vague" data.
 Vague could be referred to as searching for the name "red" but there are many iterations of first and last names for people which include this.
-It needs to validate fields against [blank](readme/customer-search/customer-search-validate-none.png) and [incorrect](readme/customer-search/customer-search-validate-wrong.png) entries for choosing a search criterea.
+It needs to validate fields against [blank](readme/customer-search/customer-search-validate-none.png) and [incorrect](readme/customer-search/customer-search-validate-wrong.png) entries for choosing a search criteria.
 Then upon choosing the search method it has to ensure again that a [blank](readme/customer-search/customer-search-blank-search-result.png) search cannot be made.
 Which it does.

 Depending on the result, will determine what it does next.
 If it is performing a [unique search such as customer number](readme/customer-search/customer-single-find-customer-number.png) you will only have one result which will [auto select the customer and go straight to their page](readme/customer-search/customer-screen-on-single-find.png).